 Weapons are common design elements on early notes

-that are pointy and have sharp edges, rather than those throwing balls of lead.
+So what weapons are often found on Colonial notes?
+Think of weapons that are pointy and have sharp edges, rather than those throwing balls of lead.

 The search begins, as hopeful callers say, ‘I’ve got one’